Friday, August 23, 2024

 A third trip made during September of 2021 proved successful.
 It seemed to confirm that birds are more prone to vocalizing in response to calls during the fall.
 As was the case the previous fall, I found multiple birds in close proximity to one another.
 That is when I began to wonder if I was finding family groups that were dispersing and if most of the vocal birds might be hatch-year birds and parents communicating with one another.
 The plumage always appeared adult-like, but I suspect that hatch-year birds are coming into their adult plumage by that time of the year if they hatched five or six months earlier.

-After locating birds two falls in a row (2020 and 2021) and reporting them on eBird, the location where I originally found the first three was becoming more widely known and visited more frequently by local and out-of-state birders.
+After locating birds two falls in a row (2020 and 2021) and reporting them on eBird, the location where I found my first three was becoming more widely known and visited more frequently by local and out-of-state birders.
 That's when I decided to develop a plan to plot four new locations that looked promising based on elevation, tree mix, and barriers to human traffic.
-I then shared the plan with a couple of friends and invited them to join me in an effort to prove to ourselves that the lack of Boreal Owl observations in Utah stemmed from more of an access challenge than a lack of their presence.
+I then shared the plan with a couple of friends, Terry Reid and James Loveless, who had also been studying the species locally.
+They were excited to work together to learn more.
+We wanted to prove to ourselves that the lack of Boreal Owl observations in Utah stemmed from more of an access challenge than a lack of their presence.
 The three of us wanted to prove that Boreal Owls were more common in Utah than birders and others realized.
 Perhaps our results and documentation would lead to having the species removed from the list of rare birds that get reviewed and validated by the Utah Bird Records Committee.

-One of the friends I teamed up with was an eager driver with no fear of putting a fair amount of wear and tear on his tires and suspension as we traversed very rugged terrain.
+Terry was an eager driver with no fear of putting a fair amount of wear and tear on his tires and suspension as we traversed very rugged terrain.
 The "Rocky Mountain pinstripes", courtesy of the many tree branches extending over the unmanaged rough roads, seemed to be part of the price to make exciting discoveries.
-The other friend is the one who inspired me to begin my Boreal Owl endeavors when he located and photographed a Boreal Owl a few months before I found my first three in the Uinta Mountains.
+James is the one who inspired me to begin my Boreal Owl endeavors when he located and photographed a Boreal Owl a few months before I found my first three in the Uinta Mountains.
 We became the three Boreal Owl amigos and logged hundreds of miles, many hours, and late nights to create bonding conversations and experiences.
 It turned out that we found Boreal Owls in each of the four new locations that I had mapped.
 We found them on the north slope, two locations west of Mirror Lake Highway (one on the northern end and the other on the southern end), and a spot above Soapstone Campground.
 We found them along Murdock Basin again the same fall.

 We observed over twenty different Boreal Owls in the fall of 2022.
 While we aren't biologists, we did our best to document location, time, weather conditions, moon phases, and counts of individual birds.
 We photographed nearly every bird we found and in most cases we found two or more birds in each location.
 Whenever we located birds, we would drive at least a half mile or more before attempting to check for the presences of additional individuals.